Problem Statement/ Functional Need

 Cultivation only requires the movement of small amounts of soil, therefore very little power output.
 Small tractors are hard on the body of the farmer, cause soil compaction, cost large amounts of money, are complicated to fix, and provide significantly more power than is needed for many seeding and cultivating jobs.
 Cultivation with a pedal powered machine provides sufficient power, a less physically damaging experience for the operator, and is more environmentally sustainable.

-Here is a blog post about the design process of the Culticycle.
+Here is a blog post about the design process of the Culticycle, linked to the WBM.

 Functional Description